So you’re ready to host your podcast? Or maybe you’re looking for a better place to host your podcast episodes?

 Here’s a few more you might want to check out.
 I’ll be expanding more on these companies over time.

-I really consider these additional places to distribute your podcast.
+Here are some additional places to distribute your podcast (besides iTunes, Google Play, Stitcher, and TuneIn).
 If you use Auphonic (look in the complimentary services section), you can connect these and have your episodes automatically uploaded.
+Some of the podcast hosting sites will do this for you too.

 SoundCloud has its own podcast hosting, but I just use it as another place to distribute my podcast.